Digital-Grinnell/dlad-blog/content/posts/084-how-to-add-a-collection-to-digital-grinnell/index.md

     - dg7.module
     - dg7.views.inc   _Note: Editing this file is probably NOT necessary._
   - Perform the steps documented in [Updating DG's Collection Views](/posts/068-updating-dgs-collection-views/) to update DG's "collection view" and make the new collection display properly.
+  - Visit https://digital.grinnell.edu/admin/islandora/tools/collection_search and determine if the new collection should be added as a "Collection Search" target!

 And it's time to do some real work...
 I'll be back to share more here, someday.  :smile: